Tel Rechov (Tell Rehov, Rehob)

 An aerial view of the mound during the excavations, in south-east direction (photo courtesy Tel Rehov Expedition, the Hebrew University):

-The following photo (with Uncle Ronnie) shows the western foothills of the southern side - the "upper city".
+The aerial photo (captured May 2015) shows the southern side - the "upper city".
 This side rises 24M above the level of the field - a steep climb, which provided protection to the inhabitants of the Bronze/Iron age city.
 It was occupied from the Early Bronze age until the Assyrian conquest at the end of the 8th C BC.

 A trench on the north-west side of the upper city.
 A photograph of the excavated area is shown below, while the diagram shows 3 layers out of the 7 layers that were identified in this section (photos courtesy of Tel Rehov Expedition, the Hebrew University).